Davenport–Moline–Clinton, Muscatine, Iowa–Illinois Combined Statistical Area

-Greater Quad Cities, IA/IL is a nickname for the Davenport–Moline–Clinton, Muscatine, IA–IL Combined Statistical Area, an area that is made up of four counties in Iowa and three in Illinois.
+Greater Quad Cities, IA–IL is a nickname for the Davenport–Moline, IA–IL Combined Statistical Area, an area that is made up of four counties in Iowa and three in Illinois.
 The statistical area includes one metropolitan areas and two micropolitan area.
 As of the 2010 Census, the CSA had a population of 471,551 (though a March 2017 estimate placed the population at 472,153).